SageJames/Agilechan/README.md

  1. Daily task
- 2. Remind me a principle
+ 2. Remind me of a principle
  3. Exit
    $█
 ```